Senior Thesis

 Thesis Timeline

 The timeline below is for students graduating in May.
-The thesis deadline for May 2024 graduates is Monday, April 1 at 2:00PM.
+The thesis deadline for May 2025 graduates is Friday, March 28, 2025 at 2:00PM.
 For off-cycle students, a similar timeline applies, offset by one semester.
-The thesis due date for March 2025 graduates is Friday, November 22, 2024.
+The thesis due date for March 2025 graduates is Friday, November 22, 2024 at 2:00PM.
 Late theses are not accepted.

 Mid to late August: